Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** Relating to the ability to perceive or understand things through the senses.
 **Sentence:** The perceptual skill of identifying sounds improved with practice.
 **Conversation:**
-A – Can you tell the difference between these two sounds?
+A – Can you tell the difference between these two sounds
 B – Yes, my perceptual skills help me recognize them.

 ### Word: Persistent